V-bed flat machines, which form by far the largest class

 The first small-diameter, revolving-cylinder machine appeared about 1907 but there was still much strenuous effort required by machine builders and needle manufacturers before circular latch needle machines could seriously begin to challenge bearded needle straight and circular machines in the production of consistently high-quality knitted articles.

+Circular knitting machine plays an important role in our knitting industry.
 Now high quality circular knitting machines are available.
 Thanks to the technology!!

 Salma Hasin Shila, the author of this site completed her BSc. in Textile Engineering (Wet Processing Engineering) from Bangladesh University of Textiles www.butex.edu.bd (BUTEX).
 She has a passion for textile technology and love to write about it.
 She wants to share her knowledge to help the students in their studies and businessman & entrepreneurs in their business in making wise decisions fast.